ThanhDatt25/Hikari/README.md

 [![Product Name Screen Shot][product-screenshot-3]](https://example.com)

 Hikari is a discord bot.
 It can help you to do a research, debug code, generate code ,...
-Hikari was created by LLM.
-The model i used is model 'Llama 3'
+She was created by LLM.
+The model i used is model `Llama 3`

 Here's why: